vascoferreira25/japanese_flashcards/README.md

 - Python 3+
 - Pygame `pip install pygame`

-## How to play
+## How to get the game
+1. Download this repository;
-To play this game, download this repository, extract it and go to its folder, then open CMD and run `python main.py`.
+2. Extract it and go to its folder;
+3. Open CMD and run `python main.py`.

+## How to play it
+1. Select an answer, if it's not the correct answer, that selection will turn red, if it's correct it will turn green.
+2. Get a new question by pressing the yellow button "Next...".

+**Info:**
 The score card shows the correct answers `C:` and the wrong ones `W:`.
 Try to keep the correct answers above the wrong ones :smile:

-Select an answer, if it's not the correct answer, that selection will turn red, if it's correct it will turn green.
-Get a new question by pressing the yellow button "Next...".

 ## How it looks like
 ![Game Window](/img/image_2.png)